Dana Rohrabacher says anyone “in this town” would meet with Russians peddling political dirt

-On Capitol Hill Friday evening, I ran into Rep. Dana Rohrabacher (R-Calif.), who has earned the moniker “Putin’s favorite congressman.”
-In recent days, he had been linked in news reports to Maria Butina, the 29-year-old Russian woman who had spent years cozying up to the National Rifle Association and other conservative outfits and who has been accused by federal prosecutors of being a spy for Moscow.
+On Capitol Hill on Friday evening, I ran into Rep. Dana Rohrabacher (R-Calif.), who has earned the moniker “Putin’s favorite congressman.”
+In recent days, he has been linked in news reports to Maria Butina, the 29-year-old Russian woman who had spent years cozying up to the National Rifle Association and other conservative outfits and who has been accused by federal prosecutors of being a spy for Moscow.
 “Some week, eh?”
 I said to him.
 He shot me a quizzical look.
 “Why?” he asked.

-I thought it was obvious, and I noted that his connection to Butina had made the headlines.
-ABC News reported that Rohrabacher was at a dinner in 2017 in Washington that Butina attended and that two years earlier Butina had set up a meeting in St. Petersburg for him with Alexander Torshin, a Kremlin-connected banker and senior member of Vladimir Putin’s political party.
+I thought it was obvious, and noted that his connection to Butina had made the headlines.
+ABC News reported that Rohrabacher was at a dinner in 2017 in Washington that Butina attended and that two years earlier, Butina had set up a meeting in St. Petersburg for him with Alexander Torshin, a Kremlin-connected banker and senior member of Vladimir Putin’s political party.

 Oh, he scoffed, that’s all nothing.
-He insisted he had no contact with Butina at the dinner: “She was at the other end of table of 30 people and now they say I ‘dined’ with her.”
-Rohrabacher asserted he had never met with Butina.
-But he did acknowledge she was present when he had met with Torshin.
+He insisted he had no contact with Butina at the dinner: “She was at the other end of a table of 30 people and now they say I ‘dined’ with her.”
+Rohrabacher asserted he had never met with Butina, but did acknowledge she was present when he met with Torshin.
 (Torshin has been accused of money laundering related to Russian organized crime; he has denied the charge.)

 Rohrabacher went further and dismissed the entire Butina case.
-“This is fake news,” he said, with a snort.
-“The charges are B.S.
+“This is fake news,” he said with a snort.
+“The charges are BS.
 She was just a gofer.”
 The US government, though, has alleged she was part of a Russian influence operation directed by Torshin.
 The two had sought connections with the Republican Party and conservative organizations, and during the 2016 election they had used these ties to try to set up a meeting between Donald Trump and Putin.
 But Rohrabacher said the indictment was all bunk.

-Sensing that I was not going to get anything but derision from Rohrabacher on the Butina front, I shifted subjects and asked him about the latest Trump-Russia bombshell: the news that Michael Cohen, Trump’s longtime fixer, was prepared to tell Special Counsel Robert Mueller that Trump had advance knowledge of and approved the notorious Trump Tower meeting of June 2016, during which Donald Trump Jr., Jared Kushner, and Paul Manafort met with a Russian emissary to get dirt on Hillary Clinton as part of what they were told was a secret Russian plot to help Trump.
-This revelation seemed to be a possible game-changer—evidence that Trump did collude with a Kremlin operation and another indication Trump’s denials of Russian intervention in the 2016 election were purposeful lies.
+Sensing that I was not going to get anything but derision from Rohrabacher on the Butina front, I shifted subjects and asked him about the latest Trump-Russia bombshell: the news that Michael Cohen, Trump’s longtime fixer, was prepared to tell special counsel Robert Mueller that Trump had advance knowledge of and approved the notorious Trump Tower meeting of June 2016, during which Donald Trump Jr., Jared Kushner, and Paul Manafort met with a Russian emissary to get dirt on Hillary Clinton as part of what they were told was a secret Russian plot to help Trump.
+This revelation seemed to be a possible game-changer—evidence that Trump did collude with a Kremlin operation and another indication that Trump’s denials of Russian intervention in the 2016 election were purposeful lies.

 So what do you think of this Cohen story?
 I queried.
 “Zero,” Rohrabacher replied.
 I waited for more.
 “It’s a big zero,” he said.
 If Cohen’s account is accurate, I asked, doesn’t this show Trump colluded with a Putin-ordered operation to attack a US election?
 How is that nothing?
 “There’s not a person in this town who would not take a meeting to get material like that,” Rohrabacher shot back.
 He suggested he would.